 It is characterized by Jaki Liebezeit’s funky virtuoso drumming called the “metronome style” and repeated beat.

-The album features a long track with a trancey repeated beat, “Halleluwah” (over 18 minutes).
+“Halleluwah” is a long track (over 18 minutes) with a trancey repeated beat.

 The album has a huge influence on many new wave/post-punk and alternative rock bands, such as Public Image Ltd., Talk Talk, Jesus and Mary Chain, and Radiohead.